callumbwhyte/umbraco-search-extensions/README.md

 query.Field("path", "1100");
 ```

+By default Umbraco indexes the `createDate` and `updateDate` fields as strings.
+This package overwrites the index to change it as long.

 ## Contribution guidelines

 To raise a new bug, create an issue on the GitHub repository.
 To fix a bug or add new features, fork the repository and send a pull request with your changes.
 Feel free to add ideas to the repository's issues list if you would to discuss anything related to the library.